-Weather: Strong winds on the Auckland Harbour Bridge early today
+Strong gusts in Auckland could close harbour bridge today

 The damage has been temporarily fixed - but not before Auckland faced several days of traffic chaos around the city; particularly in and around the bridge and via the alternative Western Ring Route.

+Anyone driving from Helensville into the city, via the bridge, can expect a journey of about an hour.

+Motorway cameras showed congestion was already heavy from SH1 Northcote Rd and Esmonde Rd around 7.30am.

-Yesterday, NZTA senior journey manager Neil Walker said more unsettled weather with wind gusts up to 75km/h was forecast for this morning with winds up to 80km/h on Tuesday.
+Yesterday, NZTA senior journey manager Neil Walker said more unsettled weather with wind gusts up to 75km/h was forecast for this morning, with winds up to 80km/h on Tuesday.

 "The Auckland Harbour Bridge is safe for use despite the damage done to the superstructure last Friday.